grafana/grafana/contribute/backend/upgrading-go-version.md

 # Upgrade Go version

-When upgrading Go for use in Grafana development, we recommend the following practices.
+We recommend the practices outlined in this documentation when you upgrade Go for use in Grafana development.

 ## Example PR

-Refer to the following PR for an example of how to perform a Go upgrade.
+Refer to the following PR for an example of how to perform a Go upgrade:

 - [PR ##79329](https://github.com/grafana/grafana/pull/79329)

-## Main areas that need to update
+## Main areas to update

 Change at least the following parts of Go and related files: